 - Find a local garbage/waste disposal facility.
-Check out our map for some suggested waste disposal locations.

 - If you are taking the trash to a local facility, make sure to research and/or contact the facility first to be sure you can bring and dispose of the trash at that location.